smhigley/11ty-site/speaking.md

 ---
-layout: page.njk
+layout: talk-archive.njk
 title: Speaking
 summary: "Links to past talks"
 ---

-Coming soon: I'm currently in the process of making sure any talks I post have associated transcripts :).
+A collection of links to accessibility talks.
+Where available, links to videos of the talks are provided.